There's A Better Way To 'Dub' Movie Audio For Visually Impaired Fans

 And she says she does what she can to inform sighted people about the importance of audio description.

 "Sometimes when I'm at a movie with a friend who are sighted, I've just taken one side of the headset and let them listen to a little of the audio description so they understand what I'm hearing while they're watching the movie.
-Immediately, people say oh yeah, I get it, I understand why its important to you."
+Immediately, people say oh yeah, I get it, I understand why it's important to you."

 Jason Strother is a freelance multimedia journalist based in Seoul.